nginxinc/nginx-ingress-workshops/OSS/labs/lab8/readme.md

     ![grafana open KIC dashboard](media/lab8_grafana_open_KIC_dashboard.png)

-    This should open up the NginxPlus Grafana Dashboard.
+    This should open up the NGINX Plus Grafana Dashboard.
 You can expand the sub-sections or adjust the time range and refresh time as needed.

     ![grafana KIC dashboard](media/lab8_grafana_KIC_dashboard.png)